 If there’s anything that’s not optimized about your PC, your games speed will suffer: they’ll stutter and won't look as beautiful as they could.
 That’s what this series about: making your games look stunning, fluid and simply more enjoyable.

-However, optimizing your PC is just part of the equation: games themselves have ton of hidden potential that can drastically improve the way they look and feel.
+But optimizing your PC is just part of the equation: games themselves have ton of hidden potential that can drastically improve the way they look and feel.
 For that reason, over the next few months we’ll look at the biggest games and discuss how to maximize their potential.
 Which games you ask? so far, this is on the list:

 - Dark Souls 3